nikkiwu/Instanews/README.md

 ✓ Article appears on hover

-##Useage
+## Useage

 Instanews helps user select between popular categories and organizes in a user-friendly way.

 **behind the hood**

 AJAX fetches API provided by NYTIMES, and with JQuery we are able to cycle through all popular/selected categories.
+In-order to display received API, we need to find the value of the object and concatenate them into one element.

-##Screenshot
+## Screenshot